ac27182/learning-cats/notes.md

 - big data applications like spark and hadoop distribute data analysis over man machines, giving fault tollerant scalabiltiy. implicing that each machine will return results over a portion of the data

 - `eventual concistency:`

+- `functors:` informally, a functor is anything with a map method`

+- we need to change the way we think, we should thing of a map as changing all the values in something, in one go

+- we need to think of map as a way of sequencing computations on values

+- NB futures are not referentially transparent, in adition they do not give us the option to choose when to begin the computation

+- `functor:` a functor adheres to the follwoing laws

+  - identity
+  - functional composition

+- in some programs we need to enable higher kinded types

+- contramap, represents preapending an operation to a chain

+- map generates a new type class instance, by appending a function to a chain

+- contramap generates a new type class instance by preapending a function to a chain

+- imap generates a a new type class instance by a pair of bidirectional transformers

+# list of useful functions

+- map
+- fold
+- lift
+- contramap
+- imap